 Information we collect

-Error logs: When you send a support request from within SnipNotes, a text file may be attached automatically to the email.
-This file contains information on errors that SnipNotes has encountered in the past, e.g. when iCloud synchronization was unsuccessful.
-This data contains your device model, your software version and your network status at the time of the error.
+Error and status logs: When you send a support request from within SnipNotes, a series of text files may be attached automatically to the email.
+These files contain information on the current state of SnipNotes, such as the iCloud synchronization status, and any encountered errors.
+This data also contains your device model, your software version and your network status at the time of the error.

 We use crash reports and error logs to resolve issues within the app and to assist with customer support.
-Usage statistics help us with improving the app.
 We do not collect nor share any personally identifiable information.

 Synchronization with iCloud